 How to Make Texas No Beans Chili

-Heat 2 tablespoons of olive oil in a Dutch oven over medium-high heat until shimmering.
+Heat the olive oil in a Dutch oven over medium-high heat.

-Add 2 pounds of ground beef to the hot oil.
-Season with salt and black pepper to taste.
+Add the ground beef to the hot oil.
+Season with salt and pepper.
 Cook until browned while breaking it up with a wooden spoon.

 Step 3: Sauté Vegetables

-Once the beef is browned, stir in 1 finely diced yellow onion, 1 diced green bell pepper, and 4 minced cloves of garlic.
+Once the beef is browned, stir in the onions, bell pepper, and garlic.
 Cook for about 4 minutes until softened.

 Step 4: Add Spices